Cell Or Electrochemical Cell

 Redox reactions, reduction and oxidation occur simultaneously and this powers the battery.
 Cations are reduced (it gains electrons) at the cathode during charging, while anions are oxidized (it loses electrons) at the anode during charging.
 During discharge, the process is reversed.
 The electrodes do not touch each other but are electrically connected by the electrolyte.

-Electromotive Force (EMF)
+What is an Electromotive Force (EMF) of a Cell?

 When there is no electrical equipment attached to a cell i.e. no current is flowing through the cell, the electrolyte has the same potential (emf) throughout the cell.
 The condition of no current flowing through a cell is also known as an open circuit.
 An open circuit result in a potential (emf) of the cell is equal to the difference of potentials (emf) of the electrodes.
 Anode has a positive potential (V+) whereas Cathode has a negative potential (-V–).
 This potential difference is known as the Electromotive Force (EMF) of the cell and it is equal to;